Therapy for Depression

 • Social isolation & lack of a support network

-• The above, combined with impulsivity (can be heightened by drug or alcohol use)
+• The above, combined with impulsivity (heightened by drug or alcohol use)

 Recommended Reading